mlanza/solomode/docs/scoring-guide.md

 1. Haruo = 5
 1. Leopold = 5

 This solo mode's score represents a single slice of the overall player scoreboard.
 Players earns points for all the solo modes they play in a category.
 In this category there are 7.
-So while Martin's currently ranks third he still has hopes over overtaking Tony.
+So while Martin's currently ranks third he still has hopes of overtaking Tony.

 So while Sadie's Kandee Krush score is better than Haruo's, he's played 4 of the 7 solo modes and maintains a wide lead on the overall player scoreboard.